tmikeschu/career-development-curriculum/module_two/cold_outreach_i_guidelines.md

   *  "He and I have coffee scheduled on 02/14 to discuss advice he has for a new developer."

   *  "She and I paired over ScreenHero for an hour on drills.
 We've scheduled another pairing for 02/26 to prep for my final assessment."

+* How do you feel like this relationship will benefit you in your longterm professional development?